 A Study of CLR325 in Chronic Stable Heart Failure Patients.

 Inclusion Criteria: 1) Male and female patients >18 years of age.
 2) Patients with a cardiac ejection fraction of ≤45% assessed within the last 6 months.
 3) Patients who are planned to have a clinically indicated pulmonary artery catheter in place prior to randomization.
-4) Systolic blood pressure 90-140 mmHg and Diastolic Blood Pressure 50-90 mmHg EXCLUSION CRITERIA: 1) Patient with known significant valvular heart disease including severe aortic stenosis or severe mitral stenosis 2) Patients admitted to an inpatient setting for acute decompensated heart failure within the last 30 days.
+EXCLUSION CRITERIA: 1) Patient with known significant valvular heart disease including severe aortic stenosis or severe mitral stenosis 2) Patients admitted to an inpatient setting for acute decompensated heart failure within the last 30 days.
 3) Patients who have received an intravenous infusion of a cardiac inotrope (e.g., dobutamine or milrinone) in the last 24 hours prior to randomization.
-4) Patients with a pulmonary capillary wedge pressure of <10 mm Hg at baseline

 The Effect of KNO3 Compared to KCl on Oxygen Uptake in Heart Failure with Preserved Ejection Fraction

-This study is enrolling participants with a diagnosis of heart failure with preserved ejection fraction (HFpEF).
-This is a condition that causes patients to be short of breath and limited in what the…
+KNO3CK-OUT HFpEF: This study is enrolling participants with a diagnosis of heart failure with preserved ejection fraction (HFpEF).
+This is a condition that causes patients to be short of breath and l…